On the $q$-Enumeration of Barely Set-Valued Tableaux and Plane Partitions: Distributions on order ideals

 More intuitively, $\murpp{q}{m}(I)$ is the probability that we obtain $I$ from the following procedure: we select $\pi \in \RPP_m(P)$ with probability proportional to $q^{|\pi|}$; we select $k \in \{0,1,\ldots,m-1\}$ independently with probability proportional to $q^{k}$; and then we select the order ideal $\pi^{-1}(\{0,1,\ldots,k\})$.
 It is clear that $\murpp{q}{m}$ really defines a distribution, i.e., that $\sum_{I\in \J(P)}\murpp{q}{m}(I)=1$.
 It is also clear that $\murpp{q}{1}=\muuni{q}$, i.e., that \eqref{eqn:dist_rpp} reduces to \eqref{eqn:dist_uni} in the case $m=1$.

 \begin{example} In Table \ref{tab:2x2_pp} we listed the six elements of $\PP_1(\rect{2}{2})$ along with their sizes.
-It is clear that these elements correspond to the six elements of $\RPP_1(\rect{2}{2})$ by rotating the tableaux by $180^{\circ}$, and that this operation preserves the size of $\pi$.
+Notice that, after rotating by $180^{\circ}$, these elements are also the six elements of $\RPP_1(\rect{2}{2})$.
+By Example \ref{ex:pp}, we have